Carlos Menem Jr.

 Carlos Saúl Facundo Menem Yoma (23 November 1968 – 15 March 1995), otherwise known as Carlos Menem Jr., was an Argentine rally driver.
-He was the son of former President of Argentina Carlos Menem.
+He was the son of former President of Argentina Carlos Menem and Zulema Yoma.

 Menem was born in La Rioja Province, Argentina.
 He started his rally career in 1987.
-Menem has competed in the World Rally Championship and PWRC.
-He died on March 15, 1995, while piloting a Bell 206B-3 helicopter with his friend and also racing driver, Silvio Oltra.
-The helicopter reportedly struck overhead power lines while taking off at San Nicolas, Argentina, and crashed, killing both men.
+Menem competed in the World Rally Championship and PWRC.
+He died on March 15, 1995, while piloting a Bell 206B-3 helicopter with his friend and fellow racing driver, Silvio Oltra.
+The helicopter reportedly struck overhead power lines while taking off at San Nicolás, Argentina, and crashed, killing both men.

+Although originally Menem's father agreed with the state's determination that the crash was an accident, later in life he accused Hezbollah of assassinating his son.
+The Former President claimed he could not say anything at the time due to it being a state secret.